 Kansas provides numerous state parks that invite residents and visitors to explore Kansas outdoors.
 Whatever your interest — hiking, camping, wildlife watching, fishing, bike riding, horseback riding, hunting, or just plain relaxing, a Kansas state park has what you’re looking for.
 Most offer utility and primitive camping and access to lakes, trails, and wildlife areas.
-A few are preserved natural areas so that you can enjoy unspoiled, wild Kansas.
+A few are preserved natural areas so visitors can enjoy unspoiled, wild Kansas.
 Many parks also host events such as concerts, festivals, and competitions.

-Cedar Bluff State Park – Just 13 miles south of Interstate 70 in northwest Kansas is Cedar Bluff State Park.
+Cedar Bluff State Park – Cedar Bluff State Park is just 13 miles south of Interstate 70 in northwest Kansas.
 The park straddles Cedar Bluff Reservoir: the Bluffton Area on the north shore and the Page Creek Area on the south shore.
 Camping, boating, outdoor sports, wildlife viewing, and other opportunities are available in the park.
-With a unique look into Kansas‘ history, the many activities available at Cedar Bluff make it a quality destination.
-Cedar Bluff State Park is located in Ellis, Kansas.
+With a unique look into Kansas’ history, the many activities available at Cedar Bluff make it a quality destination.
+Cedar Bluff State Park is located in Trego County 21 miles southeast of WaKeeney.

 Cheney State Park – Cheney Reservoir was constructed by the Bureau of Reclamation, with final construction completed in 1964.
-Its major uses include fish and wildlife management, recreation, flood control, and water supply for Wichita.
+Its primary uses include fish and wildlife management, recreation, flood control, and water supply for Wichita.
 The reservoir complex consists of 9,537 acres of water at the conservation pool, 5,249 acres of wildlife area, and 1,913 acres of the state park.
 The reservoir is located 17 miles west of Wichita in Cheney, Kansas.